lelandjobson/github_pages_tut_01/index.md

 We have come to believe that the ultimate user manual for implementing technology in creative work is not only writable, but the resources and talent to do so are already at our grasp.

-This project, calledd the Future Craft Field Guides, or FCFG for short, is the consolidation of our knowledge base: technology’s manifold implementations in the arts are keyframed at the macro and micro levels, spanning from fundamentals to content creation.
+This project, called the Future Craft Field Guides, or FCFG for short, is the consolidation of our knowledge base: technology’s manifold implementations in the arts are keyframed at the macro and micro levels, spanning from fundamentals to content creation.
 On its face, the Field Guide serves to broaden the technical prowess of our students, but our project is to also discover how technology, technique, craft and reason interlink our various disciplines - if we could draw that web, what would we learn?
 What could we do with it?
 FCFG is such an  asset.

 ---
 # How to contribute